 *A pdf version of the published paper (the pdf version does not contain all tables)

 *Reference and analytic versions of the DLC life history table.
-Using the reference version (27 species columns x 91 variable rows), it may be easier to look up specific data points.
-The analytic version (91 variable columns x 27 species rows) is more difficult to read but can be imported directly into statistical software for analysis.
+The tables contain summary statistics for 91 different variables across 27 different strepsirrhine species.
+The summary values have been recalculated using the updated raw data sets described below.
+It may be easier to look up specific data points using the reference version (27 species columns x 91 variable rows).
+The analytic version (91 variable columns x 27 species rows), though more difficult to read, can be imported directly into statistical software for analysis.
+The reference version is only available via the DLC website.

 *A list of variable descriptions and usage notes for the DLC Life History Table

-*The DLC Animal List data file, containing 32 variables for 3,627 individuals representing 27 taxa in all stages of life
+*The DLC Animal List data file, containing 32 variables for 3,749 individuals representing 27 taxa in all stages of life.
+These are the raw data used to calculate longevity and reproductive variables in the life history tables.

 *A list of variable descriptions and usage notes for the DLC Animal List data file

-*The DLC Weight data file, containing 33 variables relating to 65,692 weight measurements across 2174 individuals and 27 taxa
+*The DLC Weight data file, containing 33 variables relating to 82,6109 weight measurements across 2270 individuals and 27 taxa.
+These are the raw data used to calculate body mass variables in the life history tables.

 *A list of variable descriptions and usage notes for the DLC Weight data file